 Plenty of other surveys have produced similar findings, emphasising the value of providing websites in different languages if you want to achieve higher levels of user engagement.

 Having a multilingual site also means you have much better reach.
 With a monolingual site, you will only pop up in search engine results in that language.
 With your website available in different subdomains for SEO purposes in different languages, you can achieve far greater reach.
+Multilingual SEO exists to create a better connection between you and your audiences through Google Search.
+Learn more: here.

 Delivering your website in multiple languages can also provide you with a distinct competitive advantage.
 Taking the time and trouble to translate a website shows customers who speak that language that you particularly care about connecting with them.
 This provides a clear advantage over competitors who haven’t made the effort to translate their sites.